October 2022 Newsletter

 Conclusion

-So, things aren’t quite back to pre-COVID time and yes it is a bit of a game which is maybe too much stress for some.
-But if you take a step back and work things through then you’ll find that in reality, it’s pretty simple.
+So, things aren’t quite back to pre-COVID times, and yes, it is a bit of a game, which is maybe too much stress for some.
+But if you take a step back and work things through, then you’ll find that in reality, it’s pretty simple.

 What you normally find is that getting your country-specific vaccination QR code is the hardest part.
 Everything else is relatively simple in comparison.